 #4 – Watch the Pressure You Exert.

 In addition to having a sure footing on the ground and ensuring that you are not sliding all over the place, watch the force with which you move the shovel as this could PROPEL you away from what you thought was a solid position.

 Hmmm… let’s see if I can explain this in another way… sometimes, the way we move can hurt us.
 Move TOO QUICKLY and we may injury our feet, legs, hand, arms, etc. The same could happen to the back while shoveling snow.
 This is where injuries like lower back strain, over-tensioning of muscles, pain radiating through other parts of your body, spasms and herniated disks could occur.

 #5 – Posture, Technique, and Exercise.

 This is a triple-pronged category of back protection while shoveling snow.
 You NEED the right POSTURE.
-Hence, standing on firm ground is useful but not entirely sufficient to protect your back.
-You need to be standing properly on firm ground.
+Standing on firm ground is useful but not entirely sufficient to protect your back.
 Your posture while shoveling snow is VERY IMPORTANT!
 If you’re bent the wrong way, you could injure parts of your body and give way to slips and falls as well.
 TECHNIQUE is an area to focus on.